Scale invariant robot behavior with fractals: Methods

 \textit{Fitness.} Each basal robot design is evaluated three times: first alone, and then twice more in fractal aggregations of increasing size.
 Performance at the $i$-th size scale is measured by the net displacement $d_i$ the robot or aggregate traveled (measured in body lengths) at the end of the 5 second evaluation period (i.e.~25 actuation cycles at 5~Hz).
 A design's fitness, $F$, is taken to be the least performance achieved across the three size scales:

 \textit{Simulation hyperparameters.} Actuation here occurs at 5~Hz, with amplitude $A=\pm50\%$ resting volume.
 Material was simulated with 10 kg/m$^3$ density, Young's modulus $10^4$ Pa, and Poisson's ratio 0.5.
 Each voxel is 1 cm in length.
 A Coulomb friction model is used for the surface plane.
 Coefficients of static and dynamic friction were 1 and 0.5, respectively.
+Beams and collisions are damped with $\zeta=1$ and $0.8$, respectively.

 \textit{Algorithm hyperparameters.} Populations of CPPNs were evolved with ``age protection''~\citep{schmidt2011age}, an additional selection pressure that maintains diversity by relaxing competition on newer genetic lineages.
 A randomly-generated CPPN, with age 0, is injected into the population at every generation.
 Mutations add/remove/modify vertices and edges within a selected network.
 The activation functions at each vertex are randomly chosen from the following functions: sine, absolute value, square, square root, and a step function.
+For more details see \cite{kriegman2020xenobots}.
+The radial distance from the center of the workspace and a bias of 1 were also input to each network, in addition to cartesian coordinates x,y,z.